Raphaelb10/AdvancedControlCourse/README.md

 Also it's strange that in fossen's model the XY were inverted in the XY plot.
 On documentation it is X at the top and Y at the bottom.
 I kept it as it is as everything seems normal.

 -Linearize model with two angles set to 0.

--Apply LQR on it
+- Apply LQR on it

 ### File descriptions
 -OtterFullModel & OtterFunction : Main reference for the full model.
-Do not modify -OtterFixedAngleModel & Function : Simplified version where phi and theta are set to 0 (as eq) to simplify the dynamic.
+Do not modify

+-OtterFixedAngleModel & Function : Simplified version where phi and theta are set to 0 (as eq) to simplify the dynamic.

-Based on :
+## Based on :
 T. I. Fossen and T. Perez (2004).
 Marine Systems Simulator (MSS)
 URL: https://github.com/cybergalactic/MSS